gdmarmerola/gdmarmerola.github.io/_posts/2020-05-23-forest-embeddings-counterfactual.md

 image: forest_embeddings_cf_cover
 category: [clustering, dreduction, causal inference]
 mathjax: true
-summary: Another tree-based causal inference model using nearest neighbors on the embedding produced by a RF leaves
+summary: Another tree-based causal inference model using nearest neighbors on the embedding produced by a Random Forest
 ---

 In earlier posts we explored the problem of estimating counterfactual outcomes, one of the central problems in causal inference, and learned that, with a few tweaks, simple decision trees can be a great tool for solving it.
 In this post, I'll walk you thorugh the usage of [**cfml_tools**](https://github.com/gdmarmerola/cfml_tools), a module that provides a simple API to methods for solving counterfactual estimation problems.